shettykaushik698/Online-Examination-System/README.md

 # Online-Examination-System
-Online examination system using Code Igniter 4
+Online examination system using Code Igniter 4, with project report